Losing the Automatic Stay for Repeat Bankruptcy Filings

 When evaluating your request to grant or extend the stay, the court will presume initially that your filing is in bad faith.
 To win, you'll need to convince the court that the case dismissal was due to some reason other than a fault of your own.

 Example.
-Suppose that the court dismissed your case because you failed to amend your bankruptcy petition after the bankruptcy trustee noticed that the name on your bankruptcy petition didn't match your driver's license and Social Security card.
+Suppose the court dismissed your case because you failed to amend your bankruptcy petition after the bankruptcy trustee noticed that the name on your bankruptcy petition didn't match your driver's license and Social Security card.
 If you adjusted the paperwork, but your attorney forgot to file it, you'd likely win the motion.
 You didn't cause the error.
-If, however, you failed to make the change while representing yourself, the judge might question your motives (and possibly suspect that identity theft was at play).
-You won't meet the good-faith requirement.

 Here's what a bad-faith case might look like.

-In a previous bankruptcy matter, a creditor asked for permission to proceed with a foreclosure, repossession, lawsuit, or eviction by filing a motion to lift the automatic stay but the debtor dismissed the case before the court could hear the creditor's motion.
-When the foreclosure or other action is again imminent, the debtor files another case to stop it.
-A creditor can suffer significant harm as a result of the delays, especially if the debtor is using other stalling techniques between bankruptcy filings.
+In a previous Chapter 13 bankruptcy, a creditor asked for permission to proceed with foreclosure by motioning to lift the automatic stay.
+However, the debtor dismissed the case before the court could hear the creditor's motion.
+It would likely be bad faith for the debtor to file another Chapter 13 case to stop foreclosure again.
+These cases are considered bad faith because of the significant harm a creditor can suffer due to the delays, especially given it's common for debtors to use other stalling techniques between bankruptcy filings.

 Get Professional Help